FTMO Hidden Rules 2026: 9 Things They Don't Tell You on the Sales Page

 | Workaround | Swing accounts have no news restrictions |

 Pro Tip: Set phone alarms for 5 minutes before major news.
-Use ForexFactory or FTMO's own economic calendar to stay ahead.
+Use our Economic Calendar or FTMO's own calendar to stay ahead.

 2. Weekend Holding Restrictions